odeke-em/drive/README.md

 the internal Google APIs use a value of 8MiB from constant `googleapi.DefaultUploadChunkSize`.
 Please note that your value has to be a multiple of and atleast the minimum  upload chunksize of 256KiB from constant `googleapi.MinUploadChunkSize`.
-See https://godoc.org/google.golang.org/api/googleapi#pkg-constants
+See https://godoc.org/google.golang.org/api/googleapi#pkg-constants If not set and the `-upload-rate-limit` is set, it will be the same as `-upload-rate-limit`.

+* To limit the upload bandwidth, please set `-upload-rate-limit=n`.
+It's in `n` KiB/s, default is unlimited.

 ### End to End Encryption